Andrea2799/Parcial1/README.md

 Help screen with frequently asked user questions
 ## Chat Screen (messages):
 Message screen with support
+## schedule an appointment
+This could not be done, as there were problems with the appointment scheduling logic.
 ## Edit profile screen:
 This screen could not be functional as there were problems connecting to the database.
 ## WhatsApp CTA button: